Cosmological Gravitational Waves from Ultralight Vector Dark Matter: Conclusions

 We showed that Einstein equations in the presence of the VFDM can be approximately solved outside the horizon using the Weinberg construction of the adiabatic mode (at leading order in the anisotropies, which are perturbatively small at early times for the masses considered in the paper).

-Finally, we presented an implementation in CLASS of the tensor modes, as an extension of the code described in Ref. \cite{Chase:2024wsq}.
+Finally, we presented an implementation of the tensor modes in \texttt{class.VFDM}, our modified version of the Einstein-Boltzmann solver \texttt{CLASS} \cite{blas2011cosmic}, extending the scalar implementation of Ref. \cite{Chase:2024wsq}.
 In Fig. \ref{fig:GW_spectrum} we show the gravitational wave abundance at present time for the transversal Fourier modes (that is, by setting $\gamma_k = \pi/2$), for tensor modes produced during radiation era and afterwards.
 We emphasize that the spectrum is anisotropic.
-For a general orientation of the Fourier mode, it is multiplied by a factor $\sin^2(\gamma_k)$.
+For a general orientation of the Fourier mode, it is multiplied by a factor $\sin^4(\gamma_k)$.

 We noticed that a consistent study of the backreaction of tensor modes on the scalar sector would require a further extension of the code we present here.
 The reason is that the estimated effect of the tensor modes turns out to be of the same order as terms in the VFDM stress tensor that are linear in the metric shear, which we are neglecting here.
-As for future work, it would be worth to compute such corrections that are linear in the metric shear, to improve the precision of the numerical implementation, and to study the impact of the SVT mixing in cosmological observables such as the CMB multipoles with our modified version of CLASS.
+As for future work, it would be worth computing such corrections that are linear in the metric shear, to improve the precision of the numerical implementation, and to study the impact of the SVT mixing in cosmological observables such as the CMB multipoles with \texttt{class.VFDM}.

 Furthermore, it would be useful to study a model of anisotropic inflation that generates a coherent vector field, such as the one considered in this work, from which the correlations at the end of inflation can be computed.